-Our Indianapolis personal injury attorneys have spent over 40 years fighting for people injured by the negligence of others.
-We’ve built a rapport and relationship with the people of not just Indianapolis, but throughout Indiana as a leading personal injury firm.
+Our Indiana personal injury lawyers have spent over 40 years fighting for people injured by the negligence of others.
+We’ve built a rapport and relationship with the people throughout Indiana as a leading personal injury firm.
 Fighting for our clients in Indiana personal injury cases isn’t just one thing we do, it’s all we do.

 We recognize how confusing and difficult it can be to deal with insurance companies and medical providers after a personal injury, truck or car accident, or incident of medical malpractice.
 Christie Farrell Lee & Bell is dedicated to delivering client service with the utmost care.
 We take each case seriously, whether it is worth $20,000 or $50 million to our client.

 Meet with our Indiana lawyers today and learn how we can help you.
 Contact us at 317-488-5500.

 The first step to building any injury or accident case is gathering information.
 Photos of any visible injuries or trauma, along with medical records, are the beginning of this process.
 It’s important for the plaintiff and their loved ones to keep photos of the injury as the healing process occurs.
 They can document experiences in a journal or make video diaries.